sabrinae/paid_facebook_data/README.md

   var url = base + endpoint;
   //Logger.log(url);
 ```
-This script in particular is also set up to simply add on new information each time it is called with the append row function at the end:
+This script in particular is also set up to simply add on new information each time it is called with the <a href="https://developers.google.com/apps-script/reference/spreadsheet/sheet#appendRow(Object)">append row function</a> at the end:
 ```
 function toSheet(string) {
   var id = string.accounts;